 Test 2 - Motor Telemetry and Hand Controller data reaching ST4.3

 In normal operation, the telemetry or position data from the motors is streamed to the ST4.3.
 For this test, make sure your Tilta Hand Controller is on and in Master (sending wireless data to motors)

 - From the main menu, select Settings

 - Use DPad down, until you see Telemetry - Select using X

-- Press Down until you see the Tilta Nuc.
+- Use DPad Down one - you see the Tilta Nuc.
 M telemetry screen

 - Using the hand controller to move Focus and Zoom - values for sent and received should change on the screen and motors should move with little or no delay.

 Once you have rigged and tested your 6-axis configuration, you are ready to set up and run some simple moves.